-Speke’s gazelle are found in open, semi-desert plateaus of Somalia and parts of Ethiopia.
+Speke’s gazelles are found in open, semi-desert plateaus of Somalia.
+They may be extinct in Ethiopia.

 These browsers feed in the early morning.
 In their very arid habitat, dew rarely accumulates, and predawn feeding gives these animals the highest moisture content from the foliage they consume.